alphanumeric3/alphanumeric3.github.io/content/blog/pdns.md

 However, there are two problems.

 The SOA (Start of Authority) record is wrong and says the primary is `a.misconfigured.dns.server.invalid`.
-If this was a nameserver on the real internet, DNS resolvers wouldn't know where to make queries.

 This is the default content and needs to be corrected with `pdnsutil replace-rrset`: